 Never prepare false or misleading records or take actions to circumvent or override internal controls.
-Creating false or misleading results is against the law and is a serious offence.
+Creating false or misleading results is against the law and is a serious offense.
 Speak up if you have concerns about how a financial transaction is being recorded.

-If you have any questions about this policy please contact Darren Yaworsky, CFO.
+If you have any questions about this policy, please contact the Chief Financial Officer.